TheAlgorithms/JavaScript/README.md

 # start-here-guidelines
 Guidelines on how this open source community works.
-Mosrt information is from the amazing https://opensource.guide/how-to-contribute/
+Most information is from the amazing https://opensource.guide/how-to-contribute/

 ## 5 Step guide to ger started:
-1. Read the "Anatomy of an open source project" below.
+**1**.
+Read the "Anatomy of an open source project" below.

-2. Find out about which projects you can join: https://docs.google.com/spreadsheets/d/1eeitBHvjnPbd2JPhCRyKp5hD5TuTSmUtE8F76ADzbmc/edit#gid=1851151825
+**2**.
+Find out about which projects you can join: https://docs.google.com/spreadsheets/d/1eeitBHvjnPbd2JPhCRyKp5hD5TuTSmUtE8F76ADzbmc/edit#gid=1851151825

-3. Singup for a project you would like to contribute to: nd here you sign up https://drive.google.com/open?id=1CXkfqNtYlHitkGoCuXTjxtt6DP6qwmZ1YWSyynr2AL0
+**3**.
+Sing up for a project you would like to contribute to: nd here you sign up https://drive.google.com/open?id=1CXkfqNtYlHitkGoCuXTjxtt6DP6qwmZ1YWSyynr2AL0

-4. Make your first Pull Request (Free how-to tutorial at http://makeapullrequest.com/), by adding your name to the CONTRIBUTORS.md file in the start-here-guidelines project.
+**4**.
+Make your first Pull Request (Free how-to tutorial at http://makeapullrequest.com/), by adding your name to the CONTRIBUTORS.md file in the start-here-guidelines project.
 (You can also use this walkthrough as a reference: https://github.com/Roshanjossey/first-contributions)

-5. Go join a project and start contributing.
+**5**.
+Go join a project and start contributing.
 This is a community to experiment and see what we create.
 Don't be shy and enjoy creating things together!

 ## Anatomy of an open source project
 Every open source community is different.